tirthajyoti/tirthajyoti.github.io/articles/Complex-logic-breakneck-speed-Julia.md

 In fact, the question almost always assumes that one is talking about the comparison between Julia and some kind of optimized/vectorized Python code (like used by Numpy functions).
 Otherwise, native Julia is almost always faster than Python because of compiled code execution, and [native Python is way slower than Numpy-type execution](https://towardsdatascience.com/why-you-should-forget-for-loop-for-data-science-code-and-embrace-vectorization-696632622d5f).

-Numpy is seriously fast.
+**Numpy is seriously fast**.
 It is a library with super-optimized functions (many of them pre-compiled), with a dedicated focus of giving Python users (particularly useful for data scientists and ML engineers) near-C speed.
 Simple Numpy functions like sum or standard deviation [can match or beat equivalent Julia implementations closely (particularly for large input array size](https://github.com/kbarbary/website/blob/master/posts/julia-vs-numpy-arrays.rst)).

 However, to take full advantage of Numpy functions, you have to think in terms of vectorizing your code.
 And it is not easy at all to write complex logic in a program in the form vectorized code all the time.